HarshTomar1234/transformer_implementation/README.md

 }
 ```

+---

-## Key Features from Paper
+## Key Features from the Paper

-Multi-head attention mechanism allowing model to focus on different positions
+- Multi-head attention mechanism for focusing on different positions
-Scaled dot-product attention for stable gradients
+- Scaled dot-product attention to stabilize gradients
-Positional encodings for sequence order information
+- Positional encodings to preserve sequence order
-Layer normalization and residual connections
+- Layer normalization and residual connections for improved training stability
-Label smoothing for better generalization
+- Label smoothing for enhanced generalization

+---

 ## Performance Optimizations

-Dynamic batching of similar-length sequences
+- Dynamic batching of sequences with similar lengths to optimize memory usage
-Memory-efficient implementation
+- Efficient memory management during training
-Periodic validation and model checkpointing
+- Periodic validation and automatic model checkpointing
-TensorBoard integration for training monitoring
+- TensorBoard integration for real-time monitoring of training metrics

+---

 ## Acknowledgments

-Implementation inspired by the original paper "Attention Is All You Need" by Vaswani et al. Additional techniques from recent transformer implementations in the PyTorch ecosystem.
+This implementation is inspired by the seminal paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) by Vaswani et al. It also incorporates techniques and best practices from recent Transformer implementations in the PyTorch ecosystem.